Crimea bridge blast damages key Russian supply route; 3 dead

 The blast on the bridge occurred hours after explosions rocked the eastern Ukrainian city of Kharkiv early Saturday, sending towering plumes of smoke into the sky and triggering a series of secondary explosions.

 Ukrainian officials accused Russia of pounding Kharkiv, Ukraine’s second-largest city, with surface-to-air missiles and said at least one person was wounded.
-The strikes targeted the largely residential neighborhoods of Saltivka and Osnovianskiy, the regional governor, Oleh Sinehubov, said on Telegram.
+The strikes targeted two largely residential neighborhoods, the regional governor, Oleh Sinehubov, said on Telegram.

-Sinehubov said Russia had deployed S-300s missiles in the strike.
-If true, this would mark the latest in a series of instances when Moscow was reported to have repurposed a weapon originally designed for air defense to strike ground targets, possibly because of a shortage of more suitable munitions.

-Ukrainian authorities in the northern Sumy region, west of Kharkiv and a frequent target of Russian shelling and missile attacks, also reported on Saturday that five towns and villages had been hit overnight.
-Dmytro Zhyvytskyi, the regional governor, said on Telegram that a 51-year-old civilian man had been killed.

 Adam Schreck reported from Kyiv.
 Francisco Seco contributed to this report from Kharkiv.